spark2k06/PCXT_MiSTer/rtl/common/jtframe_credits.md

-This is the original Readme for JTFRAME_CREDITS.
+This is the project note for the JTFRAME_CREDITS block used by PCXT.

 The jtframe_credits.v used in PCXT core has been adapted by @spark2k06

 # Credits Screen

 Credits can be displayed using the module *JTFRAME_CREDITS*.
-This module needs the following files inside the patrons folder:
+The generic JTFrame convention calls the source directory `patrons`; PCXT keeps its source text in `credits/msg`, converts it with `credits/msg2hex`, and commits the result as `rtl/common/msg.bin` for the Quartus build.

 Input File | Output File    | Tool      | Function
 -----------|----------------|-----------|--------------------------------------------